 Pro: Manage the Accounts to Suit Your Timetable

 Along with the explosion in social media marketing comes a need for international branding, eye-catching graphics, and audiovisual resources to keep media-hungry customers coming back for more.
-This creates an opportunity for graphic designers and audiovisual producers to obtain freelance employment from home, where they can work with one or multiple clients at the same time.
+This creates freelancing career opportunities for graphic designers and audiovisual producers to obtain freelance employment from home, where they can work with one or multiple clients at the same time.